atedja/go-arrayutil/README.md

 ```go
 func Map(arr []interface{}, mapFunc MapFunc) []interface{}
 ```
-Invokes `mapFunc` for each element in the array.
-Creates a new array containing the values returned by `mapFunc` Example:
+Invokes `MapFunc` for each element in the array.
+Creates a new array containing the values returned by `MapFunc`

+Example:

     func MyMapFunc(v interface{}) interface{} {
     	return v.(int) * 3